csasl/devRate/README.md

 # Rate My Condo
 ![](screenshots/readme.jpg)

-Rate my Condo Vancouver is a website for Vancouver residents to share information about their condos.
-Once users sign up for an account, they can add new condos, share their reviews and comments.
+Rate my Condo Vancouver is a website for Vancouver residents to share information about and review their condo developments.

 This project was created using Node.js, MongoDB, Express and Bootstrap.
-Passport.js was used to provide user authentication.
+Passport.js was used to provide user authentication and deployed with Heroku.

+A live demo of the app can be found here: https://damp-reef-03560.herokuapp.com/

 ## Features
 * Users can add a new condo, sharing information about the approximate rent per month, amenities available, developer information and whether their condo is pet friendly.